Knowing how to render walls is a useful skill. Even more useful is knowing when your home needs rendering, and how much it will cost to get it done.

 Dos and don’ts of transforming your home’s exterior

-DON’T forget to keep some of your budget back in case you need to revamp the garden once the makeover is finished.
+- DON’T forget to keep some of your budget back in case you need to revamp the garden, or surrounding area, once the makeover is finished.